yupdates/yupdates-sdk-py/README.md

 You can create a [GitHub issue](https://github.com/yupdates/yupdates-sdk-py/issues) on this repository for bugs and feature requests.

 The fastest way to get help is to create a support ticket from the Yupdates application.
 Or email `support@yupdates.com`.
-Especially if you need help that is not specific to this SDK.
+Especially if you need help that is not specific to this SDK, or if you would like more hands-on setup and troubleshooting advice.

 ### Conventions